Step Sisters

 Step Sisters is a 2018 dance comedy film directed by Charles Stone III.
-It stars Megalyn Echikunwoke as a black sorority girl who agrees to teach the art of Greek stepping to a house of party-obsessed white sorority sisters.
+It stars Megalyn Echikunwoke as a Black sorority girl who agrees to teach the art of Greek stepping to a house of party-obsessed white sorority sisters.

 Plot

 Jamilah is an ambitious college student.
-She's president of her black sorority, captain of the highly regarded step team, a trusted liaison to the college dean, and has plans to attend Harvard Law School.
+She's president of her Black sorority, captain of the highly regarded step team, a trusted liaison to the college dean, and has plans to attend Harvard Law School.

 But after her school's reputation is tarnished by a band of hard-partying white sorority girls, Jamilah is forcibly enlisted to help set things right.
-She's tasked with not only teaching these girls how to step, but also helping them to win a competitive dance competition.
+She's tasked with not only teaching these girls how to step, but also helping them to win a dance competition.